openSUSE/openSUSE-docs-revamped-temp/project/docs/power.md

 3. Add a `swap` partition with a size equal to your current RAM + 1 GB, making sure to format it as `swap`
 4. Confirm to apply the changes.

-No matter if you have followed the method before or By now Yast2 should have edited your `/etc/fstab` to reference the freshly create swap partition, which means that conditions (Swap exists) and (Swap referenced) above should be met.
+No matter if you have followed the method before or By now Yast2 should have edited your `/etc/fstab` to reference the freshly created swap partition, which means that conditions (Swap exists) and (Swap referenced) above should be met.
 You can double check that this is the case with

 ```
 $ blkid | grep "swap"